orientechnologies/orientdb-docs/NET-Database-Query.md

 ## Querying the Database

 In some cases you may find features in OrientDB that are not yet available through OrientDB-NET.
-You can utelize these features by passing SQL statements for them through the `Query()` method.
+You can utilize these features by passing SQL statements for them through the `Query()` method.
 It returns a list of `ODocument` objects that you can operate on further.

 It is comparable to the [`Command()`](NET-Database-Command.md) method.